Hlaing Township: Economy

 Hlaing Township has become a part of the Yangon city economic core region over the 2010s and is primary a service-sector economy.
 The average income in the 2017-2018 fiscal year was Ks.35,27,923/- (roughly US$2,380 by 2019 conversion rates).

+Thiri Mingalar Market is a major wholesale market in the township.

 Most prominent in sectors are computer services in MICT Park and the 18 car showrooms within the township (as of 2018).
 There are 6 YCDC managed markets within the township alongside 2 privately operated shopping centres.
 The most common store type are tea shops and clothing stores.

 There is no agriculture and a limited industrial sector in the township.
 6 of the 7 factories within the township are state-owned enterprises including aluminium and wood products.
 There are 27 car mechanic or battery workshops within the township.

 The Yangon Circular Railway has 3 stops in the township: Okkyin, Thiri Myaing and Kamayut, which is not in Kamayut Township despite its name.

 Education

 The Township has 32 primary schools, eight middle schools and four high schools.
-The International School of Myanmar is also located in Hlaing.